canonical/cassandra-operator/README.md

 # operator-password: abcd123456
 ```

+> **Note**: Once rotated, all clients must use the new password to connect.

 ## Integrations (Relations)

 Supported [integrations](https://juju.is/docs/olm/relations):

-#### `tls-certificates` interface
+### `tls-certificates` interface

 See the [encryption tutorial](docs/how-to/encryption.md) for detailed instructions on adding the `tls-certificates` relation and managing encryption.

-#### `metrics` interface
+### `metrics` interface

 See the [monitoring tutorial](docs/how-to/monitoring.md) for detailed instructions on adding the `metrics` relation and integrating with the `cos` charm.

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/cassandra-operator/blob/main/CONTRIBUTING.md) for developer guidance.

 Also, if you truly enjoy working on open-source projects like this one, check out the [career options](https://canonical.com/careers/all) we have at [Canonical](https://canonical.com/).

 ## License